 I’ll say it one more time…

-There is a lot that passes us by unintentionally un-noticed.
-By recording ourselves and watching ourselves, we can take a more active role in our personal progression as movement artisans and define our craft into art
+There is a lot that unintentionally passes us by unnoticed.
+By recording ourselves and watching ourselves, we can take a more active role in our personal progression as movement artisans and define our craft into art.